leotiger/cnossos-assessment/README.md

 ## Results

-The script delivers 2 files for each scenerio:
+The script delivers 3 files for each scenerio:

 - The anual 8-band graphics plot
 - A summary csv file including configuration parameters and essential results for receptors
+- A Line-of-Sight csv for sensible receptors of noise sources

 ### Important